syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/Copy-and-Paste.md

 ---
 layout: post
-title: CopyPaste of GridControl for Syncfusion Essential Windows Forms
+title: Clipboard Support in Windows Forms Grid Control control | Syncfusion
-description: This section explains oh how to perform the Cut, Copy and Paste operations in GridControl.
+description: Learn about Clipboard Support support in Syncfusion Windows Forms Grid Control control and more details.
 platform: windowsforms
 control: GridControl
 documentation: ug
 ---
-# Copy and Paste
+# Clipboard Support in Windows Forms Grid Control
 All the clipboard operations such as cut, copy and paste are supported in GridControl.
 The [GridModelCutPaste](http://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.GridModelCutPaste_methods.html) class manages the cut, copy and paste operations of the GridControl.
 This class can be accessed from a grid with the [Model.CutPaste](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.GridControl.html#Syncfusion_Windows_Forms_Grid_GridControl_CutPaste) property.
 It will provide the list of properties and methods for performing the clipboard operation.

 ## Copy